ljz0/ljz0.github.io/index.md

 ### [On the Effi­ciency of Finely Strat­i­fied Exper­i­ments](https://arxiv.org/pdf/2307.15181.pdf) (with Yuehao Bai, Azeem Shaikh and Max Tabord-Meehan)

 > We study the efficient estimation of a large class of treatment effect parameters that arise in the analysis of experiments.

-### [Inference in Cluster Randomized Trials with Matched Pairs](https://arxiv.org/pdf/2211.14903.pdf) (with Yuehao Bai, Azeem Shaikh and Max Tabord-Meehan)

-> We consider the problem of inference in cluster randomized trials where treatment status is determined according to a “matched pairs” design.

 ### [Proximal Causal Inference for Synthetic Control with Surrogates](https://arxiv.org/pdf/2308.09527.pdf) (with Eric J. Tchetgen Tchetgen and Carlos Varjão)